Sharp density discrepancy for cut and project sets: An approach via lattice point counting: Notation, definitions and assumptions

-Given a subspace $\F$ of codimension at least $1$, the set of lattices completely irrational with respect to $\F$ is dense in the set of lattices, but is still small, as seen in the following proposition.
+Given a subspace $\F$ of codimension at least $1$, the set of lattices which are not completely irrational with respect to $\F$ is dense in the set of lattices, but is still small, as seen in the following proposition.

 \begin{prop} Let $\F \subset \E$ be a subspace of dimension $m < d$.
 Then, the set of lattices completely irrational with respect to $\F$ is a comeagre set whose complement has Hausdorff dimension $dm$. \end{prop}